 Session chairs – Arjun Shankar and Neena Imam, ORNL

 This session includes programming systems and software technologies for novel computing processors such as neuromorphic, automata, advanced FETs, carbon nanotube processors, and other types of accelerators that meet the SWaP constraints to be deployed at the edge.
 To connect instruments from the edge to supercomputers, we need to efficiently collect and process data at the edge.
 Specialized workflows, efficient networks, data transfer toolkits, and communication libraries need to be developed to minimize the latency between edge and supercomputers and close the AI/learning and control loops.
 This session will present the latest ideas and findings in the programming and software ecosystems for these rapidly changing and emerging fields.

 Session chairs – Scott Atchley and David Bernholdt, ORNL

 Topics include industry experience and plans for deploying both hardware and software infrastructure needed to support emerging AI and/or classical simulation workloads; for combining on-premises and cloud resources; and for connecting distributed experimental, observational, and data resources and computing facilities using edge technologies.
 This session will focus on how emerging technologies can be co-designed to support compute and data workflows at scale for next-generation HPC and AI systems.

-SMC2022 provides an opportunity to tackle scientific data challenges that come from eminent data sets at ORNL.
+SMC2021 provides an opportunity to tackle scientific data challenges that come from eminent data sets at ORNL.
 These data sets come from scientific simulations and instruments in physical and chemical sciences, electron microscopy, bioinformatics, neutron sources, urban development, and other areas.
+These data sets will be used for the SMC Data Challenge (SMCDC2021) competition.
 For more information please visit: https://smc-datachallenge.ornl.gov